Cognitive Debriefing: Transforming Translation in Life Sciences

 Blog Header fo Megan Kregel

 Welocalize’s Megan Kregel had no idea what linguistic validation was when she first joined the localization and translation industry 12 years ago.
-However, after more than a decade in the industry, she has come to understand the importance of this process, especially in the life sciences translation sector.
+However, over the years, she has come to understand the importance of this process, especially in life sciences translation.

-Megan presented at the American Translators Association conference, sharing her knowledge and experience of linguistic validation’s profound impact and necessity.
-In this guest post, Megan shares some of these insights, delving into the intricate process of linguistic validation, its real-world applications, and the essential yet often overlooked aspect of cognitive debriefing, which forms the core of ensuring translation fidelity and cultural relevance.
+At the American Translators Association conference, Megan shared her knowledge and experience of linguistic validation’s profound impact and necessity.
+In this post, she shares insights into the intricate process of linguistic validation and its real-world applications.
+Megan also explores the often overlooked aspect of cognitive debriefing, which forms the core of ensuring life sciences translation fidelity and cultural relevance.

 What is Linguistic Validation?